sahaab-io/banter.ly/README.md

 # create and activate the virtualenv + install dependencies
 poetry install

+# create a .env file with your configuration (you can just rename the example to get started locally)
+cp .env.example .env

 # run the one-time setup script and download Spacy data
 python setup.py && python -m spacy download en_core_web_sm